AnggaR96s/Reforestation/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## I've got a joke about vegetables for you... but it's a bit corny.